Lorien Wood has seven distinctives – these principles form the foundation of our educational philosophy and influence every aspect of our curriculum.

-The conviction that all truth is God’s truth and that all areas of Lorien Wood’s school life are to be understood in the light of the Word of God.
+We believe that God is the source of all Truth.
+All areas of life at Lorien Wood School are to be understood in the light of the Word of God.
 We believe the Bible teaches that reality is governed by the paradigm of Creation, Fall, Redemption, and Restoration.
 Our statement of faith is summarized in the Apostles’ Creed.

-We aim to cultivate in the hearts of our students the ideals of biblical character including discernment, kindness, humility, integrity, joy, responsibility, diligence, and self-control.
-We encourage evidence of growth through faculty-student conversations, purposeful classroom management practices, and the study of role models in Scripture, history and literature.
+We aim to cultivate in the hearts of our students the ideals of biblical character including self-control, discernment, kindness, humility, integrity, joy, responsibility, and diligence.
+We encourage growth through faculty-student conversations, purposeful classroom management practices, and the study of role models in Scripture, history, and literature.

-A belief that excellence in education requires parents to see themselves as part of their children’s community of learning and to be willing to assume a high level of service.
+We believe that excellence in education requires parents to see themselves as part of their children’s community of learning and to be willing to assume a high level of service.
 By active participation in the life of the school, parents model service, leadership, and life-long learning as they explore God's world alongside their children.

 We believe that Outdoor Education offers children the opportunity to explore their rich curriculum in the context of nature.
 Children engage in observation, grow in appreciation and take part in the stewardship of God's creation.
 As we expand the classroom beyond four walls and intentionally seek to discover more about God's creation and our place in it through both work and play, our students learn more about the character of God.
 The outdoors is used as a tool to support emotional, behavioral, and intellectual development.